joelhawksley/identity/talks/2021/slides.md

 # Innovate

-^ We need to innovate!
+^ It means that we need to innovate!

-^ We need to experiment with new and potentially disruptive ideas,
+^ We need to experiment with new and potentially disruptive ideas like ViewComponent,

 ^ because improving Rails is the only way we'll survive.